 - 1. Mention the several barriers to economic growth in Vietnam as suggested by Bernard.
-What were his solutions to the problem? - 2.
+What were his solutions to the problem. - 2.
 Mention the different religious trends prevalent in Vietnam.
-What was syncretic tradition. - 3.
+What is syncretic tradition? - 3.
 What was the 'Go East' movement?
 What were the objectives?
 What was its impact? - 4.
 Trace the political events in Vietnam from 1930 till setting up of NLF (National Liberation Front)? - 5.
-What were the main challenges faced by the New Democratic Republic of Vietnam from 1945 to the setting up of the Bao dai regime? - 6.
+What were the main challenges faced by the New Democratic Republic of Vietnam from 1945 to the setting up of the Bao Dai regime? - 6.
 Why was the rat hunt started in 1902?
 How did the authorities deal with it? - 7.
-In what ways were the ideas of Phan Boi Chau different from the ideas of Phan Chi Trinh?
+In what ways were the ideas of Phan Boi Chau different from the ideas of Phan Chi Trinh? - 8.
+How did Nationalism emerge Vietnam through the efforts of the different sections of society to fight against the French?
+(2016)

-- 8. Explain the causes of the U.S. involvement in the Vietnam War?
-What effect did this involvement have on life within the U.S. itself? - 9.
+- 9. Explain the causes of the U.S. involvement in the Vietnam War?
+What effect did this involvement have on life within the U.S. itself? - 10.
 "Early Vietnamese nationalists had a close relationship with Japan and China."
-Explain with examples. - 10.
-What role did the women of Vietnam play in the struggle for independence? - 11.
-How did Ho Chi Minh Trail help the Vietnamese in their fight against the USA? - 12.
-What was the Ho Chi Minh trail and write its importance.
+Explain with examples. - 11.
+What role did the women of Vietnam play in the struggle for independence? - 12.
+How did Ho Chi Minh Trail help the Vietnamese in their fight against the USA? - 13.
+What was the Ho Chi Minh trail and write its importance. - 14.U.S. entry into the war in Vietnam marked a new phase that proved costly to Vietnamese as well as to the Americans."Analyse the statement.(2016) - 15.
+Describe any three changes that came in the life of Vietnamese after the colonisation of Vietnam by the French.(2017) - 16.
+Describe the role of different religious groups in the development of anticolonial feelings in Vietnam.(2018)